 Solution: Get a robust recruitment tool.
 If only you can make the task of finding and prospecting candidates simpler and efficient, there is no need to pay hefty fees to recruitment agencies.
 The tools mentioned above serve the same purpose.
 Get a data provider for in-depth research and shortlisting and the RevDriver Chrome extension for quick prospecting and you’ll never be short of talent.

 Yes, the job market is tough for recruiters at the moment but that doesn’t mean you have to spend exponential time and resources finding the right talent.
 All you need is the right tool.
 SalesIntel is the finest of them.

 With over 4 million human-verified contacts, 41 million technographic data points, and a FREE Chrome extension to export LinkedIn contacts, it is all you need to create and sustain your Talent pool.
-Request a Demo now to get started.
+Free trial now to get started.